 What are the Different Platforms Web Push Notification support?

 Web Push Notifications supports integration on multiple platforms.
-You can use it on the WordPress site, Wix site, Weebly Site, Shopify Site.
+You can use Push Notifications on the Wix, WordPress site, Weebly Site, Shopify Site.
 The integration of Web Push Notification is very simple.
 You can check the push notification installation guide which explains in details of integrating Web Push Notifications on different platforms.